abhinav528/TicTacToe/README.md

-A TicTacToe Game build using HTML, CSS and JavaScript
+A TicTacToe Game built using HTML, CSS and JavaScript